zenOSmosis/karma-jasmine-typescript-boilerplate/README.md

 As much as I'd like to try to get Jest to work instead (for running tests in a browser as well), here's a thread that indicates it may be a bit difficult to accomplish: https://github.com/facebook/jest/issues/139

 This post shows some polyfills to sort of fake it: https://github.com/tom-sherman/blog/blob/main/posts/02-running-jest-tests-in-a-browser.md

+Playwright was also added as a dependency to help locate the WebKit bin path on the host system (see: [Headless Webkit with Playwright](https://github.com/google/karma-webkit-launcher#usage)).

 ## License